ALL STAR GAMES: 1935, 1954, 1963, 1981 (Four times: more than any other stadium!) LIGHTS: 1939

 Cleveland (Municipal) Stadium was the second of the Modern mid-20th Century stadiums, and had an even bigger capacity than the first one, Yankee Stadium.
 In contrast to the fabulous success of "the House that Babe Ruth built," however, Cleveland Stadium ended up as a white elephant, and came to be known as "the Mistake on the Lake."
 In a way, the city of Cleveland paved the way for the pernicious trend of "stadium socialism" by paying for the construction of the gargantuan stadium where the Indians began playing in 1932.
 (According to "urban legend" that has been discredited, the city fathers were hoping to attract the Olympic Games in that year, but in fact, Los Angeles had already been chosen for the 1932 Olympics before construction in Cleveland even began.)
 What were those people thinking???
 How could they ever expect a medium-size city like Cleveland to come even close to filling such a big stadium on a regular basis?

 The layout of Cleveland Stadium was laterally symmetrical but elongated, somewhat like the Polo Grounds in New York or Memorial Stadium in Baltimore, but with one side (the outfield) being much broader than the other.
 This showed that it was designed specifically (but not exclusively) with baseball in mind.
 One of its interesting features was the slope in front of the bleacher section.
 Since the distance to center field was so great (470 feet!), however, this slope hardly ever affected play.
 In fact, no one ever hit a home run into the center field bleachers!
 Soon after the Indians moved in on a permanent basis in 1947, they installed a new inner fence to make home runs easier, so that slope was no longer in play.
 The bullpens were moved behind the outfield fence in 1954, and were moved back to foul territory in 1966.
-[TT] Like many other baseball/football hybrid stadiums, there was a very large foul territory, and to rectify this, at some point (I would guess 1968 based on the capacity figures cited in Lowry's book), they built several additional straight rows on either side, pushing the dugouts forward by about ten feet.
+[TT] Like many other baseball/football hybrid stadiums, there was a very large foul territory, and to bring fans closer to the action, at some point in the late 1960s, they built several additional straight rows on either side, pushing the dugouts forward by about ten feet.
+This reduced foul territory from about 39,500 to about 31,100 square feet.

 Since not many people had enough spare cash to pay for baseball tickets during the Depression, the Indians decided to move back to their former home League Park in 1934.
-Then in 1936 they played one game there against the Yankees, and from 1937 until 1946 they used Municipal Stadium (as it was then called) more and more frequently, especially for Sunday and holiday games when higher attendance was expected.
+Then in 1936 they played one game there against the Yankees, and from 1937 until 1946 (their final year in League Park) they used Municipal Stadium (as it was then called) more and more frequently, especially for Sunday and holiday games when higher attendance was expected.
+The Indians had two home stadiums for far longer than any other team; see Anomalous stadiums.

 Even though Cleveland Stadium only had two decks, the upper deck was enormous and stretched way out toward center field, thus providing ample room for 74,000 seats, more than at any other baseball stadium, aside from the anomalous Memorial Coliseum in L.A.
 In 1948 the Indians set a World Series attendance record of 85,000, which was the original capacity for football games.
 (The guy who played a decisive role in the 1948 triumph, Larry Doby, was the first black player in the American League.)
 For the next half century, however, the stadium was usually much less than half full, which had a depressing psychological effect on the fans and players alike.
 Whereas Cleveland had been one of the fastest growing urban centers in America at the beginning of the 20th century, the decline of the industrial "Rust Belt" in the 1970s left it out in the cold.